 Connecting with Albertans

-To connect with the office of the Advocate for Persons with Disabilities or to make an appointment to meet with the Advocate or an Advocate Representative:
+Connect with the office or make an appointment to meet with an Advocate representative:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)